chinmay021/microsoft-homepage-clone/README.md

 # microsoft-homepage-clone
-static front-end clone of Microsoft's homepage
+static front-end clone of Microsoft's homepage using just HTML and CSS